morevna6/Amoc-Research-Program/PROJECT_STATUS.md

 ## Current Scientific Boundaries

-At this stage, the repository contains the project framework and initial project-philosophy documents.
+At this stage, the repository contains the project framework and the first three project-philosophy documents.

 The project has **not yet begun**: